bradleyjay/failure_enthusiasts/README.md

 Welcome everyone!

 Our code base lives here - session notes, setup files for projects, and projects themselves (later).
-I'll add a folder each week, to keep this central and easy to access.
+We'll add a folder each week, to keep this central and easy to access.

 ---